HL7/case-reporting/source/pages/design-considerations.md

 RCKMS and the AIMS platform serve several purposes in approach #2.
 Prominent among these purposes is to implement public health reporting rules that cannot currently be readily distributed to healthcare.
 The rules ensure that public health agencies only get the data they are authorized to receive by state laws.
 Without more complex reporting rules that are distributable to, and executable in, healthcare most PHAs will not use approach #1.
-Hence, these flows are principally represented by either "Remote Rules" or "Local Rules" in the following diagram.
+Hence, these approaches are principally represented by either "Remote Rules" or "Local Rules" in the following diagram.

 <img src="ReportingDesignPatternV17.JPG" alt="Reporting Design Pattern" class="figure-img-portrait img-responsive img-rounded center-block">